Santos Passos Church: Body and apse

 The Irmandade chose to start the construction of a new, larger church instead of rebuilding and expanding the previous incomplete chapel and the Galician Pedro Lourenço later bought the construction rights at an auction.
 In 1769, the floor plan of the church was made by the renowned architect André Soares.
 André Soares drew inspiration from one of his previous projects, the Igreja da Lapa, constructed some years earlier in Arcos de Valdevez, when designing the façade of the church.
 The Santos Passos Church was his last work, as he died that same year.
 André Soares' death may have prevented him from designing the interior as well, although the plan followed seems to have respected the architect's project.
 At the Count of Vila Pouca Theatre, also in the Campo da Feira, shows and plays were performed regularly so that money could be raised to aid the construction efforts of the church.

 Photograph from c.
 1869 showing the Santos Passos Church in the background.
 One of the bell towers is still under construction.

 On 18 October 1785, the body of the church was finished; it was blessed the same year.
 Construction of the apse did not begin until 1789.
 The section of the Medieval Walls of Guimarães that surrounded the Toural was demolished in 1789, enabling the reuse of its stones in the construction of the church's apse.
 The apse's construction was concluded nine years later, in 1798.

-The master stonemasons Vicente José Carvalho and Diogo Soares contributed in the church's construction, with Soares being in charge of the construction's budget and Carvalho gaining control of the whole project in 10 April 1773.
+The master stonemasons Vicente José Carvalho and Diogo Soares contributed in the church's construction, with Soares being in charge of the construction's budget and Carvalho gaining control of the whole project on 10 April 1773.
 It is very likely that the Santos Passos Church was sacked and looted during the Napoleonic Invasion of northern Portugal in 1809, as it was located outside the city walls.